Lammps on Google Cloud

 Create the Lammps Job

 Now let’s apply the custom resource definition to create the lammps MiniCluster!
 The file we generated above should be in your present working directory.
-Importantly, we have set localDeploy to false because we need to create volume claims and not local host mounts for shared resources.

-$ kubectl apply -f minicluster-lammps.yaml
+$ kubectl apply -f minicluster.yaml

 There are different ways to see logs for pods.
 First, see pods running and state.
-You probably want to wait until the state changes from ContainersCreating to Running because this is where we are pulling the chonker containers.
+You probably want to wait until the state changes to Running because this is where we are pulling the chonker containers.

 $ kubectl get -n flux-operator pods